KRM7/gapp/docs/encodings.md

 using Population = std::vector<Candidate<GeneType>>;
 ```

+### Mixed encodings

+For mixed encodings, where each gene might have a different type, the
+recommendation is to use `std::variant` for the gene type.

 ### Variable chromosome lengths

 The length of the chromosomes is specified as part of the fitness function.
 Normally, this will be a constant value, meaning that all the solutions
-will have the same chromosome lengths throughout a run.
+will have the same chromosome length throughout a run.
 However, using a
 constant chromosome length is not a requirement as long as all parts of the
 GA can handle different lengths.
 The parts which must be able to do this are
 the:

  - fitness function
  - crossover operator
  - mutation operator
  - repair function

-The crossover and mutation operators both provide a method called
+The crossover and mutation operators both provide an
-`allow_variable_chrom_length()` that can be used to check if they support
+`allow_variable_chrom_length()` method that can be used to check if they
-this or not.
+support this or not.

 ## Custom encodings